jamesquinlan/principles-programming-languages/topics/c1_intro.md

 ### Data: Basic Abstractions

-Often the programmer cannot access of the hidden internal representaions of common data values.
-For example, integers are often sotred using two's complemnt representation.
+Often the programmer cannot access the hidden internal representations of common data values.
+For example, integers are usually sorted using two's complement representation.
 Real numbers are stored using IEEE single- or double-precision machine representations.
-The component parts are not accessible.
+The components are not accessible.

 ### Data: Structured Abstractions

 A __data structure__ is a method of collecting and storing related data into a single unit.
-The data structure can be viewed as a single unit contain a collection of parts.
+The data structure can be viewed as a single unit containing a collection of parts.
 The principle data structure is the __array__, in C

 ```
 int x[10];
 ```

 A text file is another example.
-Text file's structure is independent of storage medium.
+The text file's structure is independent of the storage medium.
-A data structure is an abstraction that hides a group of component parts, allowing programmer to view it as a single entity.
+A data structure is an abstraction that hides a group of component parts, allowing the programmer to view it as a single entity.

 ### Data: Unit Abstraction

-Grouping related data and operations on the data into files or language structures (e.g., modules, packages, libraries, classes) is useful.
+Grouping related data and operations on the data into files or language structures (e.g., modules, packages, libraries, classes) is helpful.
 These support access conventions and restrictions (information hiding).
 Unit abstraction is often associated with __abstract data type__ (class objects).
 Another property of unit abstraction is __reusability__.

 ### Control: Basic Abstractions

-Assignment and arithmetic are two basic control abstractions.
-Programmers simply type:
+Assignment and arithmetic are two essential control abstractions.
+Programmers type:

 ```
 z = x + y
 ```

-Under the hood there are complex memory functions and arithmetic operations happening.
+Under the hood, complex memory functions and arithmetic operations are happening.

 ### Control: Structured Abstractions

 Selection and iteration are two examples of structure control abstraction.
-For example, in C++ we have,
+For example, in C++, we have,

 ```
 int sum = 0;